shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 * Large Spike
 * Small Spike

-Now thanks to the extraordinary reverse-engineering work done by Ash Wolf (see [here](https://gist.github.com/Treeki/85be14d297c80c8b3c0a76375743325b)), the turnip price dynamics has been uncovred in its entirety, to the point where it is even possible to simulate the prices numerically, enabling Monte-Carlo-style analysis:
+Now thanks to the extraordinary reverse-engineering work done by Ash Wolf (see [here](https://gist.github.com/Treeki/85be14d297c80c8b3c0a76375743325b)), the turnip price dynamics has been uncovred in its entirety, to the point where it even becomes possible to simulate the prices numerically, enabling Monte-Carlo-style analysis:

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/animal_crossing/turnip_price.png" />